Christina M. Balderrama-Durbin

 Area: Clinical Psychology

 Office: Clearview Hall, Room 60

 Professional Societies (Memberships): American Psychological Association – Division 12 Clinical Psychology, Division 19 Military Psychology, Division 29 Psychotherapy, Division 43 Family Psychology; Association for Behavioral and Cognitive Therapies – Couples Research and Therapy Special Interests Group.
-Ad hoc reviewer: Assessment; Couple and Family Psychology: Research and Practice; Journal of Affective Disorders; Journal of Clinical Psychology in Medical Settings; Journal of Family Psychology; Journal of Traumatic Stress; Military Psychology; Nicotine & Tobacco Research; The Spanish Journal of Psychology.
+Ad hoc reviewer: Assessment; Couple and Family Psychology: Research and Practice; Journal of Affective Disorders; Journal of Clinical Psychology in Medical Settings; Journal of Family Psychology; Journal of Traumatic Stress; Military Psychology; Nicotine & Tobacco Research.

 - Co-morbid psychological and intimate relationship distress, particularly in response to acute stress and trauma.

 - The development, implementation, and evaluation of couple-based prevention/intervention programs for high-risk populations.

 My research broadly includes the assessment and enhancement of couple functioning.
 The majority of my work is focused on couples who have been exposed to trauma or acute stress.
 The Couple Adjustment to Stress and Trauma (CAST) lab is focused on evaluating couples who are at high risk for co-morbid psychological and relationship distress following exposure to stress and trauma.
 The CAST lab evaluates diverse populations with a specific emphasis on military and Veteran populations.
 One of my primary aims is to conduct clinically relevant and culturally-sensitive research that evaluates mechanisms of couple adaptation to stress and trauma, and to optimize the systemic benefits of couple-based interventions.

 Philosophy of Graduate Training: